-Vanessa Tucker is a Program Officer for the Madison Initiative at the William and Flora Hewlett Foundation.
+Vanessa Tucker is a Program Officer for U.S. Democracy at the William and Flora Hewlett Foundation.
 She leads the foundation’s grantmaking to improve campaigns and elections, and to combat digital disinformation.

 Prior to joining the foundation, Vanessa served as vice president for research and analysis at Freedom House.
 In that role, her work included in-depth democracy research, exploring distinct threats to democracy posed by disinformation, and collaborating with a network of ideologically diverse organizations and experts.
 She previously held positions at the Belfer Center and the Women and Public Policy Program at Harvard University’s Kennedy School.